Norway country brief

 Bilateral economic and trade relationship

 Norway and Australia share common expertise in various industrial sectors, including clean energy, oil and gas, mining, chemicals, and marine and shipping.
 This indicates a receptive market for Australian technology and expertise in these sectors.
 There are a number of significant Norwegian companies with direct investments in Australia.
 These include the Aker Group (oil and gas), Norsk Hydro (fertilisers and aluminium production), Wilhelm Wilhelmsen (shipping) and Dyno Wesfarmers (explosives).
-In June 2009, Kongsberg Defence and Aerospace, a Norwegian defence supplier, was awarded an Australian Tactical Interface military contract to support the delivery of Australia's Hobart Class destroyers.

 Updated 4 March 2010.